czim/laravel-cms-core/README.md

 This project is currently under heavy development.
 It's best not to use this in production environments yet.
 Feedback is welcome, as always.

-This CMS currently only works (well) with Laravel 5.3.
-Laravel 5.4 support will be added soon.

 ## Documentation